-B-A. Alterations which would potentially affect the structural integrity of an impounding structure include, but are not limited to, changing its the height or otherwise enlarging the dam, increasing the normal pool or principal spillway elevation or physical dimensions, changing the elevation or physical dimensions of the emergency spillway.

-conducting necessary repairs or structural maintenance, or removing the impounding structure.
+B-A. Alterations which would potentially affect the structural integrity of an impounding structure include, but are not limited to, changing its the height or otherwise enlarging the dam, increasing the normal pool or principal spillway elevation or physical dimensions, changing the elevation or physical dimensions of the emergency spillway, conducting necessary repairs or structural maintenance, or removing the impounding structure.

-- B. An applicant for an alteration permit shall submit a design report on the official Department form (Design Report for the Construction or Alteration of Virginia Regulated Impounding Structures).
+B. An applicant for an alteration permit shall submit a design report.
+A form for the design report will be available form the Department (Design Report for the Construction or Alteration of Virginia Regulated Impounding Structures).
 The design report shall be prepared in accordance with 4VAC50-20-240.
-The design report shall include, but not be limited to, the following information: - 1.
-Project Information including a description and benefits of the proposed alteration, name of the impounding structure, inventory number if available, name of the reservoir, and the purpose of the reservoir. - 2.
-The hazard potential classification in conformance with Table 1 of this chapter. - 3.
-Location of the impounding structure including the City or County, number of feet or miles upstream or downstream of a highway and the highway number, name of the river or the stream, and the latitude and longitude. - 4.
-Owner's name or representative if corporation, mailing address, residential and business telephone numbers, and other means of communication. - 5.
-Owner's engineer's name, firm, professional engineer Virginia number, mailing address, and business telephone number. - 6.
-Impounding structure data including type of material (earth, concrete, masonry or other) and the following configurations (note both existing and design configurations for each): - a.
-Top of dam (elevation); - b.
-Downstream toe lowest (elevation): - c.
-Height of dam (feet); - d.
-Crest length exclusive of spillway (feet); - e.
-Crest width (feet); - f.
-Upstream slope (horizontal and vertical); and - g.
-Downstream slope (horizontal and vertical). - 7.
-Reservoir data including the following (note both existing and design configurations for each): - a.
-Maximum capacity (acre-feet); - b.
-Maximum pool (elevation); - c.
-Maximum pool surface area (acres); - d.
-Normal capacity (acre-feet); - e.
-Normal pool (elevation); - f.
-Normal pool surface area (acres); and - g.
-Freeboard normal pool to top of dam (feet). - 8.
-Spillway data including the type, construction material, design configuration, and invert elevation for the low level drain, the principal spillway, and the emergency spillway. - 9.
-Watershed data including drainage area (square miles); type and extent of watershed development; time of concentration (hours); routing procedure; spillway design flood used and state source; design inflow hydrograph volume (acre-feet), peak inflow (cfs), and rainfall duration (hours); and freeboard during passage of the spillway design flood (feet).
+The design report shall include, but not be limited to, the following information:

+1. Project Information including a description and benefits of the proposed alteration, name of the impounding structure, inventory number if available, name of the reservoir, and the purpose of the reservoir.

+2. The hazard potential classification in conformance with Table 1 of this chapter.

+655 656 657 3.
+Location of the impounding structure including the City or County, number of feet or miles upstream or downstream of a highway and the highway number, name of the river or the stream, and the latitude and longitude.

+4. Owner's name or representative if corporation, mailing address, residential and business telephone numbers, and other means of communication.

+660 661 5.
+Owner's engineer's name, firm, professional engineer Virginia number, mailing address, and business telephone number.

+6. Impounding structure data including type of material (earth, concrete, masonry or other) and the following configurations (note both existing and design configurations for each):

+664 665 a.
+Top of dam (elevation);b.
+Downstream toe - lowest (elevation);

+666 c.
+Height of dam (feet); 667 d.
+Crest length - exclusion

+d.
+Crest length - exclusive of spillway (feet);

+e.
+Crest width (feet);

+669 c.
+Crest wid f.
+Upstream

+f.
+Upstream slope (horizontal and vertical); and g.
+Downstream slope (horizontal and vertical).

+7. Reservoir data including the following (note both existing and design configurations for each):

+a.
+Maximum capacity (acre-feet);

+b.
+Maximum pool (elevation);

+- 675 - c.
+Maximum pool surface area (acres);

+d.
+Normal capacity (acre-feet);